trek10inc/generative-ai-curriculum/SaaS/lab01-bedrock-introduction/README.md

 ## Lab Objectives

-In this lab, you will learn how to:
+In this lab, you will learn:

 - The basics of connecting to the Amazon Bedrock service from the Python SDK.
 - Basic understanding of the Bedrock API.